exasol/script-languages-container-ci/doc/user_guide/user_guide.md

     ]
   }
 }
 ```

 #### `build_config.json`

-This file contains flavor independent information:
+This file contains flavor-independent information:
 - `ignore_paths`: A list of folders which will avoid building the Script-Languages-Container during CI
-- `docker_build_repository`: A Docker repository where the intermediate build docker images will be uploaded.
-This allows inspection of the Docker containers later, if needed.
+- `docker_build_repository`: A Docker repository where slc-ci uploads the intermediate docker images to.
+This allows inspecting and reusing the Docker containers later.
-- `docker_release_repository`: A Docker repository where the release docker images will be uploaded.
+- `docker_release_repository`: A Docker repository where the final release docker images will be uploaded.
-- `test_container_folder`: The folder name containing the test container.
+- `test_container_folder`: Name of the folder containing the test container.
 -
 ```json
 {